 It was confirmed that robust arrangements are in place for the management of prescription pads/forms and that written security policies are in place to reduce the risk of prescription theft and misuse.

-Eight patients submitted questionnaire responses to RQIA.
-All indicated that they felt safe and protected from harm and indicated they were very satisfied with this aspect of care.
-Comments provided included the following:
+Eighteen patients submitted questionnaire responses to RQIA.
+All indicated that they felt safe and protected from harm.
+All patients indicated that they were very satisfied with this aspect of care.
+One comment was included in the submitted questionnaire responses.